njberman/Manim_Circular_Inversion/README.md

 # circle_of_inversion must be of the type Circle

 # Depending on the object to be inverted, the invert function can return any of the above types

+# The seg parameter is to be used if you want the line that you input to be a infinite line, or a line segment.
 ```